Jambalaya Soup

 Chicken Broth – Use a carton of homemade chicken broth.

-All-Purpose Flour – Flour is used to thicken the soup.
-If you do not want the thick consistency, you can skip adding it.
+All-purpose flour thickens the soup.
+If you do not want the thick consistency, skip adding it.
 Skipping the flour will also make this soup gluten-free.

-Other Ingredients – Apart from the above-mentioned ingredients, you will also need garlic, bay leaves, salt, and black pepper powder.
+Other Ingredients – In addition to the abovementioned ingredients, you will also need garlic, bay leaves, salt, and black pepper powder.

 Top this soup with crispy bacon and parsley to make it even more indulgent.